ionic-team/ionic-docs/docs/theming/dark-mode.md

 <ClassDarkMode />

 :::caution Important
-The `.ion-theme-dark` class **must** be added to the `html` element in order to work with the imported dark theme.
+The `.ion-palette-dark` class **must** be added to the `html` element in order to work with the imported dark palette.
 :::

 ## Adjusting System UI Components

-When developing a dark theme, you may notice that certain system UI components are not adjusting to dark mode properly.
+When developing a dark palette, you may notice that certain system UI components are not adjusting to dark mode properly.
 To fix this you will need to specify the `color-scheme`.
 See the <a href="https://caniuse.com/#feat=mdn-html_elements_meta_name_color-scheme" target="_blank">browser compatibility for color-scheme</a> for details on cross browser support.

 While you may be mainly using Ionic components instead of only native components, `color-scheme` can also affect aspects of your application such as the scrollbar.
 In order to use `color-scheme` you will need to add the following HTML to the `head` of your application: